fstark/blog/content/blog/wozdle/wozdle.md

 ### Encoding words

 Let's try some compression.
-In developing wozdle, I created a C++ companion program that helped me to try ideas, compute sizes, etc. You can find it [on the github](https://github.com/fstark/wozdle/blob/main/src/wozdleutil.cpp).
+In developing wozdle, I created a C++ companion program that helped me to try ideas, compute sizes, etc. You can find it {% github "wozdle", "on the github", "src/wozdleutil.cpp" %}.

 For wozdle, compression is all about using something we know in our data to encode information more efficiently.